bhavikaa16/MediSync-google_girl_hackathon_project/project/README.md

 2. **Enter Prompt:** Use the default prompt or enter a custom prompt.
 3. **Analyze Risk:** Click to calculate the insurance risk percentage and get a detailed justification.

-### Treatment and Diet Plan Generator

-1. **Upload Patient Data Image:** Choose an image containing patient data to upload.
-2. **Enter Prompt:** Use the default prompt or enter a custom prompt.
-3. **Generate Plan:** Click to generate personalized treatment and diet plans.

 ## Additional Features